What is Etsy?

 Got something to sell?
 Before you set up your free online Etsy shop, here’s 13 things you should consider:

 You may have one product or several handcrafted items that have potential to be best sellers, but the key is to narrow down your product line and make it profitable.
 Browse the Etsy website and see what other vendors are selling and be sure to adhere to the site’s stringent policy on what you can and cannot sell.
-For instance, handmade items must be made exclusively by you and sellers are prohibited from buying items in lots and passing them off as original one-of-a-kind items.
+For instance, handmade items must be made exclusively by you and you should personalize them with your own logo labels.
+Sellers are prohibited from buying items in lots and passing them off as original one-of-a-kind items.

 Etsy shoppers are looking for one-of-a-kind items at an affordable price.
 They want a bargain but most will insist on quality goods that won’t fall apart or fall short of their expectations.
 As a shop owner, you want to carry unique items constructed or fabricated from top quality materials that rival merchandise that can be found in a retail brick-and-mortar store.
 Browse Etsy’s categories and look at what other vendors are offering and how much items are selling for.
 You will get an idea about what Etsy shoppers prefer and what they are willing to pay.

 Etsy has certain criteria for anything vintage: items have to be at least 20 years old.
 That means you can’t just empty out grandma’s closet and expect to get top dollar.
 The key to successfully selling vintage is the condition of the merchandise.
 Vintage collectibles like fine china, jewelry, home accessories or books should be in new or gently used condition without cracks, stains, dirt, or tears.
 Toys, notions, or clothing in the original packaging is extremely desirable for collectors.
 Customers will pay big bucks for vintage items in mint condition, so make sure to list items that are worthy of your customers’ time and money.